dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 - Coordinate Reference Systems: Rasterio allows reading and transforming coordinate systems, making it easy to project raster data into different spatial reference systems.<br>

-Our tutorial main analysis will use rasterio and geopandas for processing of the data, and numPy for doing statistical analysis, and then matplotlib for output of map
+Our tutorial will use Rasterio and Geopandas to process the data, NumPy to conduct statistical analysis, and then Matplotlib for data visualization.
 *Script Sections are Out of Order for Easy Explanation and Exercise Purposes*

 ***Datasets Used***